OctopusDeploy/docs/src/pages/docs/releases/issue-tracking/jira.md

 4. Ensure the Octopus Server URL is set.

     If you are using Octopus Cloud, this value is automatically set for you.
-If you are not using Octopus Cloud, navigate to the **{{Configuration,Nodes}}** page and ensure you have set the Server URI field to your Octopus Server's base URL. i.e., https://my-company.octopus.app or https://my-company-internal-name
+If you are not using Octopus Cloud, navigate to the **Configuration ➜ Nodes** page and ensure you have set the Server URI field to your Octopus Server's base URL. i.e., https://my-company.octopus.app or https://my-company-internal-name
     Note: Octopus passes this value to Jira so it can build hyperlinks back to the deployments from the Jira UI.
 It never actually tries to connect to this URL itself.

 5. Configure the Octopus plugin in Jira.

-    Navigate to the **{{Configuration,Settings,Jira Integration}}** page in Octopus, copy the **Octopus InstallationID**, and add it to Jira App configuration.
+    Navigate to the **Configuration ➜ Settings ➜ Jira Integration** page in Octopus, copy the **Octopus InstallationID**, and add it to Jira App configuration.

 6. In Octopus Deploy update your environment settings.

-    Navigate to **{{Infrastructure,Environments}}** to map your Octopus environments to Jira environment types.
+    Navigate to **Infrastructure ➜ Environments** to map your Octopus environments to Jira environment types.
 This is required so Jira can understand Octopus environments and track issue progress.

     Note: Jira environment types are a fixed list that cannot be edited.